biotite-dev/biotite/doc/tutorial/database/rcsb.rst

 field.
 You can also search for a value in a specific field with a :class:`FieldQuery`.
-A complete list of the available fields and its supported operators is documented
+A complete list of the available fields and their supported operators is documented
-`on this page <https://search.rcsb.org/structure-search-attributes.html>`_ and `on that page <https://search.rcsb.org/chemical-search-attributes.html>_`.
+`on this page <https://search.rcsb.org/structure-search-attributes.html>`_ and `on that page <https://search.rcsb.org/chemical-search-attributes.html>`_.

 .. jupyter-execute::